jaspector

 • (603) 744-2735 (phone)

-Typical inspection sequence: The above inspections are required for Certificate of Occupancy for new structures: septic system (NHDES), water supply (appropriate authority), electrical (Selectmen's Office), heating system (Fire Department), smoke/CO detectors (Fire Department), driveway (Public Works Director).
+Typical sequence: The above inspections are required for Certificate of Occupancy for new structures: septic system (NHDES), water supply (appropriate authority), electrical (Selectmen's Office), heating system (Fire Department), smoke/CO detectors (Fire Department), driveway (Public Works Director).

 Building permits are required in New Hampton.
 In any case where a building permit is NOT required, all structures must still meet setback distances based on zoning district.

-1. Download the appropriate application form from https://www.newhamptonnh.gov/buildingpermits: Residential Building Permit Application; Commercial Building Permit Application (multi-family and non-residential projects); Building Permit for Heating Systems Installation.
+To apply for a building permit in New Hampton, NH, follow these steps: 1.
+Download the appropriate application form from https://www.newhamptonnh.gov/buildingpermits: Residential Building Permit Application; Commercial Building Permit Application (multi-family and non-residential projects); Building Permit for Heating Systems Installation.
 2. Note: For heating system installations, Energy Code Approval through the NH Department of Energy may be required.
 Contact NH DOE at (603) 271-3670 or energy.nh.gov.
 3. Note: Asbestos inspection required by NHDES regulations before any demolition work.
 4. Prepare required documents including plot plan and construction documents per project type.
 5. Submit completed application with applicable fee (cash or check payable to Town of New Hampton -- credit cards not accepted) to the Selectmen's Office by 4:00 PM on Tuesday.
 6. The Permitting Assistant reviews the application and makes a recommendation to the Board of Selectmen.
 7. The Board reviews at the Thursday evening meeting.
 Approval or denial: Residential: up to 30 days; Non-residential or multi-family (10+ units): up to 60 days.
 8. Once approved, post permit on site.
 All work must comply with NH State Building Code and Life Safety codes.
 9. Certificate of Occupancy (new structures and expansions) or occupancy permit for change of use and substantial improvements (exceeding 50% of appraised value) required before occupancy.
 10. Inspections required for: septic systems, water supply, electrical systems, heating systems (Fire Department), smoke detectors, carbon monoxide detectors, and driveways.

-Other cities in Belknap County
+Other jurisdictions in Belknap County.

-View all Belknap County jurisdictions →
+All Belknap County jurisdictions →